ks2software/KS2-Bluemix-API-Demo/README.md

 First we need to register a remote method with our Loopback `Notes` endpoint.
 Open the `common/models/notes.js` file.
 Replace the contents of the `notes.js` file with the following

+> Note: replace the key variable with the key provided

 ```
 var request = require('request');